zjgcainiao/new_place_at_76/readme.md

 - user management system is responsible to handle two types of user accounts: employee user account and customer user account.
 Employee user account is used to access the centralized dashboard, while customer user account is used to access the customer portal.
 - provides periodic tasks (`celery`, `celery-beat`) that are scheduled to run at a specific time, such as sending email to remind customer about the upcoming appointment, sending email to remind customer about the upcoming vehicle inspection, etc.
 - provides the dockerized capacity to deploy the system on the containers, such as `docker`, `docker-compose`, `kubernetes`, etc.
-- provides real-time webSocket-based chat capablities to facilitate the communication between the customer and the employee, especially when the customer is waiting for the repair to be done and we need to ask the customer for additional information.
+- provides real-time webSocket-based chatting capablities to facilitate the communication between the customer and the employee, especially when the customer is waiting for the repair to be done and we need to ask the customer for additional information.

 ## 2. System Architecture